cdktf/cdktf-provider-okta/docs/brand.java.md

 Brand ID - Note: Okta API for brands only reads and updates therefore the okta_brand resource needs to act as a quasi data source.

-Do this by setting brand_id.
+Do this by setting brand_id. `DEPRECATED`: Okta has fully support brand creation, this attribute is a no op and will be removed

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/brand#brand_id Brand#brand_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/brand#brand_id Brand#brand_id}

 ---